What is the importance of timing, synchronization and wavelength to the brain?

 Research in neuroscience has shown that ADHD is a consequence of brain timing errors which give rise to a desynchronization of incoming information or a coherence problem in which two or more parts of our brain «are no longer on the same wavelength ».

-At the Adjusting Room we are excited to offer The Interactive Metronome, TM. as a core part of our Body-Based Brain Balancing Program.
+At the Adjusting Room we are excited to offer The Interactive Metronome, TM.
 This revolutionary technology works to improve synchronization and timing back into the brain and improve brain coherence.